-Digital budgets on the rise in 2021, and all eyes are on marketing to help businesses rebound after a challenging year.
+Digital budgets are on the rise, and all eyes are on marketing to help businesses grow further.
 This has marketers re-examining their usual strategies and looking for new ways to make an impact.
 Their relationship with walled gardens has long been fraught with mixed feelings, which puts them at the top of the list of strategies to re-evaluate.

 Why are marketers re-evaluating walled garden advertising?